 Passive rewilding is a type of rewilding that allows the natural processes of wildlife to restore themselves with no human intervention.
 Humans cease to use and manage land ecosystems.
 Passive rewilding is mostly unintentional.

 When we abandon land that has previously experienced heavy human developments, it restores itself over time by growing new tree and plant species.
 However, you can be intentional about it by abandoning your private land.
 And further, larger-scale programs of passive rewilding can result in restoring sustainable biodiversity.

 According to Pereira, a professor of biodiversity conservation at the German Center of Integrative Biodiversity Research, there are three elements attached to passive rewilding.
 The first element is the restoration of biodiversity by allowing the return of wildlife.
 This involves the restriction of hunting, which prevents the disappearance of wildlife.

 The second step is allowing rewilded landscapes to connect.
-This allows native plant species and animals to move around.
+This allows native species of plants and animals to move around.
 The third step is an important step that we mustn’t skip.
 We must allow unpredictable natural disturbances like pests, soil erosion, floods, and fire outbreaks to occur on the rewilded landscape.
 Just let nature run wild.

 Passive rewilding is the best conservation strategy for forests because it is cheap.
 It is a significant effort that can restore native forest biodiversity, especially in restricted and fragmented land areas3.

-Translocation rewilding is a conservation strategy used to restore populations and ecosystems from threats of loss of habitats, reductions in their quality, biological invasions, and the impacts of climate change.
+Rewilding through translocation is a conservation strategy used to restore populations and ecosystems from threats of loss of habitats, reductions in their quality, biological invasions, and the impacts of climate change.

 Between 1973 and 1989, over 700 translocation rewilding projects occurred in the US, New Zealand, and Australia.
 These attempts were to restore and improve the natural populations.
 It applies to plants, top predators, and other species.
 A review stated that plant reintroductions into protected areas increased survival rates1.